zeynab095/coding_challenge/README.md

 It might be that the design is already a little bit older, so make sure that your implementations complies to the existing Cypress test suite `cypress/integration/StartupList.spec.js`.
 You can run the tests with `npx cypress open` and then clicking on the test.

+### Complete the Challenge

+Complete the challenge by committing you changes and pushing them to your forked repository.
+Of course you are always free to commit and push in between.

 **Good luck & have fun!!**